aandrei14/atelam/README.md

 ## A moral and true to reality crediting system
 **Atelam** will offer freedom of expression and creation by featuring a crediting system who benefits both the original creators and passionate fans as well.

+### Why?
+Because people need to create content freely without worrying about Cease and Desist letters and legal headaches.
+Because, realistically speaking, we might run out of original intellectual properties and, given the fact that more and more people have access to creation and publishing tools, this might happen one day, maybe sooner than some of us might expect.
+And I, the initiator of this project, believe that this is not just a quality of life application, but an early solution to a possibly imminent problem.

 ### How?
 - The copyright system will feature revenue splitting based on relevancy metrics assessed by multiple parties.
 Based on these relevancy metrics the in-app created revenue will be split between the [IP](https://en.wikipedia.org/wiki/Intellectual_property) holders and the entities who created content based on the IP.
 - The relevancy metrics will measure the influence that each IP has on the remixed content.
 It is important to keep in mind that this metric will only be affected by relevancy, not by the amount of appearances of a certain IP, or such other metrics.
 It is also important to mention that the relevancy score might not necessarily reflect the legal necessity or nonnecessity for a revenue split, however the relevancy metric aims to reflect that as good as possible.